Travel 9 minutes 09 October 2025

 L-R: The Palm Court Suite's Veranda and the Promenade Suite's Bedroom

 The hotel has also managed to retain its age-old charm while updating and elevating the experience for the guests — digital tablets with the ability to control everything, from the room’s temperature to lights and curtains, are available in every suite alongside mechanical gold and black lighting fixtures from a time past.
-Details like these are, without a doubt, what set Raffles Hotel Singapore apart from the city’s endless slew of hotels.
+Details like these are, without a doubt, what set Raffles Hotel, Singapore apart from the city’s endless slew of hotels.

 Each suite also comes with a dedicated butler, with whom you will be introduced to after your check-in.
 They will be available 24/7 to assist you with anything throughout your stay — from helping you plan a birthday party, to making dining reservations, to drawing up a bath at your preferred time.

-“Our butlers are trained to be keen observers,” Westbeld explains when we asked what sets the butlers at Raffles Hotel Singapore apart.
+“Our butlers are trained to be keen observers,” Westbeld explains when we asked what sets the butlers at Raffles Hotel, Singapore apart.
 “It is not surprising for them to make suggestions to a guests’ itinerary or put forward ideas on how they can enjoy the different hotel experiences or the city’s tourist attractions.”
 The Raffles service ethos, he shares, is meant to be like a gentle breeze — attentive, intuitive yet perfectly discreet.

 After checking in, the Raffles world is your oyster.
 You may choose to remain holed up in your suite with a book from the shelf — a curated collection of literature written by the novelists and playwrights who have, too, been a guest of the hotel — or venture to the rooftop pool, spa, or gym, for a spot of wellness.
+In-suite dining is available throughout the day, offering an indulgent menu of the hotel’s signature dishes and local favorites.
+Guests can enjoy a private tête-à-tête in the comfort of their own suite, with afternoon tea delivered right to their door.

 L-R: The Berlingots at MICHELIN-starred La Dame de Pic Singapore and Long Bar's famed Singapore Sling